LOS ANGELES CATHOLIC WORKER v. LOS ANGELES DOWNTOWN INDUSTRIAL DISTRICT BUSINESS IMPROVEMENT DISTRICT

 I. EQUITABLE TERMS

-1. LADID agrees not to seize and/or destroy or otherwise remove any property from sidewalks or other public spaces within the LADID, except as provided herein.
+Defendants Los Angeles Downtown Industrial District and Central City East Association shall comply with the following terms:1.
+LADID agrees not to seize and/or destroy or otherwise remove any property from sidewalks or other public spaces within the LADID, except as provided herein.

 2. Notwithstanding Paragraph 1, this agreement does not prevent LADID from removing property from sidewalks and other public spaces within the LADID in the following circumstances: